-The Turtle Beach Stealth 600 Gen 2 are adequate for wireless gaming.
+The Turtle Beach Stealth 600 Gen 2 are decent for wireless gaming.
 They have a pretty comfortable fit, so they shouldn't cause a lot of fatigue during long gaming sessions.
+They also have low latency over non-Βluetooth wireless.
 We tested the PS4 variant, but you can buy an Xbox One variant too.
-Unfortunately, these headphones have a bit of latency, and their bass isn't very extended.
+Unfortunately, their bass isn't very extended.

 The Turtle Beach Stealth 600 Gen 2 can only be used wirelessly.

 The Turtle Beach Stealth 600 Gen 2 are acceptable for phone calls.
 Their boom microphone has a decent recording quality, so your voice sounds understandable, but a bit thin.
-However, the microphone may struggle to separate your voice from background noise in noisier environments.
+However, the microphone may struggle to separate your voice from background noise in loud environments.
 These headphones also don't block out a lot of background noise.

 The Turtle Beach Stealth 600 Gen 2 have a simple design that's similar to the Turtle Beach Stealth 600 Wireless.
 The boom mic isn't detachable, but you can flip it up for a more casual look.
 You can get them in different color variants.

 The Turtle Beach Stealth 600 Gen 2 are comfortable.
 They're quite lightweight, and the headband and the ear cups are well-padded.
 That said, the ear cups feel a bit tighter than the Turtle Beach Stealth 600 Wireless as they clamp a bit more at the bottom of the ear.

 These headphones have disappointing controls.
 While they're easy to use, there are only four buttons.
 There's a power button that also controls the Superman Hearing feature, which the manufacturer says amplifies in-game sounds, but we don't test for this.
 Unlike the Turtle Beach Recon 500, they also have a mode button that lets you choose between four EQ presets: 'Signature Sound', 'Bass Boost', 'Treble Boost', and 'Vocal Boost'.
 The volume wheel has notches at min and max volume.
 Finally, the mic monitoring wheel controls how much of your own voice you hear.

 Like most over-ear gaming headsets, they aren't very portable.
 Their bulky design may not fit easily into your bag.
 Unlike the Turtle Beach Stealth 600 Wireless, you can fold them into a slightly more compact format, which is convenient.